Moonstone Island: Development

-Moonstone Island was conceived by developer Sandy Spink, founder of Toronto, Canada-based Studio Supersoft; the game draws inspiration from classic video games such as Pokémon, The Legend of Zelda, and Story of Seasons, as well as films by Studio Ghibli and deck-building games like Dominion and Slay the Spire.
+Moonstone Island was conceived by developer Sandy Spink, founder of Toronto, Canada-based Studio Supersoft; the game draws inspiration from classic video games such as Pokémon, The Legend of Zelda, and Harvest Moon, as well as films by Studio Ghibli and deck-building games like Dominion and Slay the Spire.
 Spink sought to create a hybrid of Stardew Valley-style life simulation, monster-taming mechanics, and strategic deck-building.
 Development began in January 2021, with Spink initially pursuing a solo project using the Construct game engine.
 The core vision emphasized three pillars: exploration, social interaction, and turn-based combat, designed to appeal to publishers supportive of long-term, iterative updates.
 Over time, the project expanded into a collaborative effort, with Stan Merezhko joining as programmer and Chern Fai as lead pixel artist.
 Later, writer Kate Gray contributed to worldbuilding and NPC dialogue, with the dating system serving as a narrative vehicle for lore and character development.
 Additional contractors were brought in for specialized roles, including sound design, animation, and large-scale pixel art, allowing the team to remain small but adaptable.

 Updates

 Following its release, Moonstone Island has received continued developer support through periodic updates with no additional cost.
 These updates have expanded the game's content by introducing new Spirits, craftable items, and seasonal in-game events as well as including quality-of-life improvements.
 As of July 2025, eight major updates have been released, introducing 27 new Spirits to the base roster of 66, along with 30 evolutionary paths for existing Spirits.
-Key additions include a Spirit storage system for improved collection management, a marriage mechanic that allows for deeper character interactions, and a cooking system enabling the crafting of consumable items.
+Key additions include a Spirit storage system for improved collection management, a marriage mechanic that allows for deeper character interactions, a cooking system enabling the crafting of consumable items and clothing items to customize the playable character.

 The game features crossover characters from several notable indie titles, primarily added through post-launch updates, including Terraria, Ooblets, Cassette Beasts, Slay the Spire, Coromon and Dome-King Cabbage.